BIO3198 : Biological Information Project

 Teaching Rationale And Relationship

-Lectures and workshops are designed to provide training in the skills and techniques required to complete the literature review and find sources for project materials.
-Regular supervisory meetings enable the extent and quality of progress to be monitored, whilst allowing for detailed technical discussions on the project materials being produced.
+Lectures and workshops are designed to provide training in the skills and techniques required to complete the literature review, report and poster.
+Regular supervisory meetings enable the extent and quality of progress to be monitored, whilst allowing for detailed technical discussions on the project progress.

 The format of resits will be determined by the Board of Examiners